Scandinavian Defense: Valencian Variation: 3...Qd8

-3...Qd6
+Gubinsky–Melts Defense: 3...Qd6

 This move, called the Gubinsky-Melts Defense, offers another way to play against 3.Nc3, and it has been growing in popularity in recent years.
 At first sight the move may look dubious, exposing the queen to a later Nb5 or Bf4, and for many years it was poorly regarded for this reason.
 Numerous grandmaster games have since shown 3...Qd6 to be quite playable, however, and it has been played many times in high-level chess since the mid-1990s.
 White players against this line have found an effective setup with d4, Nf3, g3, Bg2, 0-0, and a future Ne5 with a strong, active position.
-The variation was covered thoroughly in a 2002 book by Michael Melts.
+The variation was covered thoroughly in a 2001 book by Michael Melts.

-Other third moves for Black
+3...Qe5+

 3...Qe5+, the Patzer Variation, is regarded as bad for Black; for example after 4.Be2 c6 5.Nf3 Qc7 6.d4 White has a handy lead in development.

+3...Qe6+

 Likewise the rare 3...Qe6+?! is regarded as inferior.
 One idea is that after the natural interposition 4.Be2, Black plays 4...Qg6 attacking the g2-pawn.
 White will usually sacrifice this pawn, however, by 5.Nf3 Qxg2 6.Rg1 Qh3 7.d4 with a massive lead in development.
-David Letterman played this line as Black in a televised game against Garry Kasparov, and was checkmated in 23 moves.
+In 1990, David Letterman played this line as Black in a televised game against Garry Kasparov, and was checkmated in 23 moves.